pism/pism/doc/sphinx/climate_forcing/surface.rst

 for the description of a calibration procedure that can be used to obtain some of these values.

-.. list-table:: Notable tuning parameters
+.. list-table:: Notable tuning parameters in the order of decreasing importance
    :header-rows: 1
    :widths: 1,1,3
    :name: tab-debm-simple-tuning-parameters